DrPintoThe2nd/XYalign_AC3/README.md

 #Extracting reads previously mapped to GRCh38.

-(1) Converting CRAM files to BAM files (samtools, CRAM-to-BAM_multithreaded.wdl)
+(1) Converting CRAM files to BAM files (samtools, CRAM-to-BAM_multithreaded.wdl).

-(2) Stripping reads from the BAM files, pairing them and trimming them, with QC (samtools, bbmap, and trim_galore, StripReadsFromBams.wdl)
+(2) Stripping reads from the BAM files, pairing them and trimming them, with QC (samtools, bbmap, and trim_galore, StripReadsFromBams.wdl).

 #Map trimmed reads to new genome assembly (CHM13).

-(3) Convert paired fastqs to CRAM files (bwa and samtools, t2t_alignment.wdl)
+(3) Convert paired fastqs to CRAM files (bwa and samtools, t2t_alignment.wdl).

 #Convert CRAM file to gVCF for each individual (and potentially aggregate gVCFs for downstream genotyping.

-(4) Use GATK HaplotypeCaller (and MergeVcfs?) on chr8 and chrX for each individual (gatk, haplotype_calling_chrom_female.wdl)
+(4) Use GATK HaplotypeCaller on chr8 and chrX for each individual (gatk, haplotype_calling_chrom_female.wdl).

 #Call variants by joint genotyping (3-steps)

-(5.1) Generate a sample map for GATK's GenomicsDBImport function.
+(5.1) Generate a sample map for GATK's GenomicsDBImport function (custom Broad script, generate-sample-map.wdl).

-(5.2) Generate a genomicsDB using GATK's GenomicsDBImport function.
+(5.2) Generate a genomicsDB using GATK's GenomicsDBImport function (gatk, t2t_genomics_db.wdl).

-(5.3) Joint genotyping and filtering using GATK's GenotypeGVCFs function.
+(5.3) Joint genotyping and filtering using GATK's GenotypeGVCFs function (gatk, joint_genotyping.wdl).

 #Calculate VCF stats....